harness/developer-hub/kb/platform/harness-platform-faqs.md

 As long as your vault server in a specific region permits access from a delegate in another region, it should function properly.
 You can even attempt to retrieve secrets directly from this delegate host outside of Harness to resolve any access issues, and it should work with Harness as well.
 Additionally, you have the option to create separate connectors for each region.

-### How can user install without root permission?
+### How can I install a delegate without root permission?

-Our delegate will get installed without root permissions by default, you don't need to make any changes for that.
+Delegates are installed without root permissions by default.
+Changes are not required.

 ### Can I install a Docker delegate with rootless Docker?

-Yes, you can install the rootless Docker and after install the Docker delegate.
+Yes, you can install the rootless Docker and then install the Docker delegate.

 ### Can we have multiple Docker delegates under the same delegate name?